bzigterman/bzigterman.github.io/charts/covid.md

 ## Case Acceleration

-As of Sunday, the 14-day percent change in average new cases was:
+As of Monday, the 14-day percent change in average new cases was:

 - -30% in Champaign County
 - -18% in Illinois
-- -22% in the United States
+- -18% in the United States
-- 1% worldwide
+- 2% worldwide

 ![Case Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png)